 4) Extra set of glasses in case of breakage or loss.

-5) Hearing aid battery spares.
+5) A spare of hearing aid battery

 7) Rain Gear and Sun Protection.
-Depending on the destination you’ll be traveling to you might be needing a hat, sunscreen, a sweater or light jacket.
+Depending on the destination you’ll be traveling to, you might be needing a hat, sunscreen, a sweater or light jacket.
 For monsoons, don’t forget to pack rain gear.
 A small umbrella or poncho is sufficient.

 8) Entertainment- Books, Kindle, tablet, games, crossword or music to keep them occupied and entertained.

 9) A camera to record all the memories you will make.

 1) Remember to carry all your essential medicines and a couple of general ones, like Paracetamol and Aspirin for treating minor ailments.

 2) In case you have diabetes, keep your insulin injections with you along with your glucose meter.

 While on a trip abroad, tipping could be quite confusing.
 In India, visitors are not expected to tip taxi drivers.
 However, hotel, airport and train station porters should be tipped approximately Rs 50/bag.

 If a service charge is not included, tip guides Rs 2000 and drivers approximately Rs 350 per day or 10 percent where appropriate.
 In restaurants, if the service was good, you can tip anything between approx. 5- 10% of the bill depending on the category of the hotel, and the bill amount.